 The School Breakfast Program (SBP) operates in public and private schools, providing nutritionally balanced food each school day.
 Federal child nutrition programs like SBP reduce child hunger and promote good nutrition.
 Research shows that children who eat breakfast score better on tests, show improved learning skills and memory retention, and have lower rates of tardiness and absenteeism.
-With over 1 in 5 children in the United States living in a food insecure household, SBP plays a critical role in the healthy development and long-term health and educational outcomes for low-income children.
+With 1 in 6 children in the United States living in a food insecure household, SBP plays a critical role in the healthy development and long-term health and educational outcomes for low-income children.

 SBP is a federally assisted meal program and is administered by USDA’s Food and Nutrition Service at the federal level.
 At the state level, the program is usually administered by state education agencies that operate SBP through agreements with local school food authorities.
 Schools receive a cash reimbursement for each meal they serve.